-Distributions that Host Marriott properly designates as capital gain dividends are taxable to taxable U.S. shareholders as gain from the sale or exchange of a capital asset held for more than one year (without regard to the period for which such taxable U.S. shareholder has held his common stock) to the extent that they do not exceed Host Marriott's actual net capital gain for the taxable year.
+Distributions that Host Marriott properly designates as capital gain dividends are taxable to U.S. shareholders as gain from the sale or exchange of a capital asset held for more than one year (without regard to the period for which such taxable U.S. shareholder has held his common stock) to the extent that they do not exceed Host Marriott's actual net capital gain for the taxable year.
 A U.S. shareholder's share of a capital gain dividend is an amount which bears the same ratio to the total amount of dividends paid to such U.S. shareholder for the year as the aggregate amount designated as a capital gain dividend bears to the aggregate amount of all dividends paid on all classes of shares of stock for the year.

 If we designate any portion of a dividend as a capital gain dividend, a U.S. shareholder will receive an Internal Revenue Service Form 1099 - DIV indicating the amount that will be taxable to the stockholder as capital gain.
-A portion of capital gain dividends received by noncorporate taxpayers may be subject to tax at a 25% rate to the extent attributable to certain gains realized on the sale of real property.
-In addition, noncorporate taxpayers are generally taxed at a maximum rate of 20% on net long-term capital gain (generally, the excess of net long-term capital gain over net short-term capital loss) attributable to gains realized on the sale of property held for greater than one year.
+Corporate shareholders, however, may be required to treat up to 20% of capital gain dividends as ordinary income.